 Siva, at his first OCT, started off the ride by introducing the ride and a safety briefing…

-After the crucial bike checks, we headed off to our first pit stop, Pasir Ris Park!
+After the crucial bike checks, we headed off to our first pit stop – Pasir Ris Park!

 The faunal action that started with the resident Grey Herons certainly did not stop there.
 Shortly after, we encountered a waiting Andy Dinesh below several trees.
-A Spotted-wood Owl was in the midst!
+A Spotted-wood Owl was in our midst!
 Participants and guides took great care to be quiet so we wouldn’t disturb it!

-The most exciting part of the ride had to be when graced with the presence of some special visitors!
-Just as I led my group into pitstop #2 (Serangoon Reservoir), I picked up the all-too-familiar squeaks amidst the loud, excited chatter of a wedding entourage taking pictures along the Lorong Halus bridge.
+The most exciting part of the ride had to be when we were graced with the presence of some special visitors!
+Just as I led my group into pitstop #2 (Serangoon Reservoir), I picked up the all-too-familiar squeaks amidst the loud, excited chatter of a wedding entourage that were taking pictures along the Lorong Halus bridge.
 Adrenaline shot right up me as I jerked my head towards the direction of the squeaks and saw round bobbing heads in a distance… “OTTERS!!!”, I exclaimed.
 A good 10 of them!